JonMrowczynski/Excel-2-CSV-Exporter/README.md

 ## How 2 use Script?
 You can either...

+1.
+   1. Create a venv.
+   2. Install all requirements to run by entering the command `pip install -r ./requirements/run.txt`.
-1. Run the Python script: `python -m excel_2_csv_converter -path "path/2/workbook/or/directory"`
+   3. Run the Python script: `python -m excel_2_csv_converter -path "path/2/workbook/or/directory"`.

-2. Run the executable: `.\excel_2_csv_converter.exe -path "path/2/workbook/or/directory"`
+2. Run the pre-built executable: `.\excel_2_csv_converter.exe -path "path/2/workbook/or/directory"`

 Where `"path/2/workbook/or/directory"` can be an absolute path or a path relative to the Python script or executable.
 Either way, it must point to an Excel Workbook (a file with an ".xlsx" extension) or a directory containing one or more